-That summer I did not want to pick berries-it was too hot, and if I picked them I had to process them, and that meant adding to the heat with the heat of the stove.
-But I had forgotten how it was to be young, when heat was only an interesting phenomenon that meant suntans got darker.
+That summer, I did not want to pick berries-it was too hot, and if I picked them, I had to process them, adding to the heat with the stove’s heat.
+But I had forgotten how it was to be young when the heat was only an interesting phenomenon that meant suntans got darker.
 Derek and Aaron, who were about seven and eight years old that summer, didn’t care about the heat-they wanted berries!
 Well, actually-they wanted blackberry cobbler.
-Cobbler from fresh berries was a treat only to be had in July, when the berries were in season, and they knew it.
-Once I canned the berries, it was hands off until the snow flew.
+Cobbler from fresh berries was a treat only to be had in July when the berries were in season, and they knew it.
+Once I canned the berries, it was hands-off until the snow flew.

 How can you call up those long-forgotten memories?
-There are many books on the market today that can help you with this by providing guidance and exercises.
+Many books on the market today can help you with this by providing guidance and exercises.
 Here are a few simple tips to get you started:

 Or: · How old were you when you learned to ride a bike?
 Was it your bike or someone else’s?
 What color was it?
 Did it have training wheels?
 Were you scared or excited?
 Who taught you to ride?
 How did your first bike wreck happen?
 Did you get hurt?

 Those are just two examples of probing your past for those memories that might develop into stories to tell.
 Developing these memories into stories takes time.
 Here are a couple suggestions for ways to develop your basic story line:

 1. Take the time to remember.
 We are all so busy these days, and reminiscing takes time.
 It also takes talking to other who might have been there or might remember the incident you are trying to recall.
 Take the time to talk to them, to call them or email them, and ask them to share their memories with you.